sjbennett123/polarlarp/content/background/bloody_fist.md

 - Necklace of Terror  <!-- (Fear x2, Taint Blood x2, Paralysis x1) -->
 - Ring of Ruthlessness  <!-- (Paralysis x2, Imprison x2, Weakness x1)  -->

-“He stands of average Orcish height, a slimmer build than other Bloody Fist.
+*He stands of average Orcish height, a slimmer build than other Bloody Fist.
 His face half hidden in a cowl, scarred and disfigured from his menacing tactics and explosives over the years.
 He carries his blackened blade and dagger under his shield for nefarious deeds.
 When he enters a room he doesn’t speak a word until he has planned to speak.
-People avoid his eye contact cause he looks directly into your soul and finds what you fear to use against you…”
+People avoid his eye contact cause he looks directly into your soul and finds what you fear to use against you…*

 Some would call him cowardly but he is far from it.
 He acts from the shadows sending messages and inspiring fear.
-If you let him know what you are afraid of or what would make you surrender or submit, you might as well consider yourself defeated cause he will employ cruel tactics to get it done.
+If you let him know what you are afraid of or what would make you surrender or submit, you might as well consider yourself defeated because he will employ cruel tactics to get it done.
 Terror is his game and he does it masterfully.
-His preferred method is you to come crawling to him on your knees to surrender after he has terrorized you into submission.
+His preferred method is for you to come crawling to him on your knees to surrender after he has terrorized you into submission.
 However, he is not above just slaughtering you and your family and mailing your heads to a mayor to send a message of who you are dealing with.

 ##### A Warning to Stonewood